Children speak out about conditions in detention camps while Vice President pushes for more power and funds to detain and abuse children

 The Trump administration’s tactic of subjecting children and families to horrid conditions has demonstrated the cruelty behind the border enforcement approach of punishing people who move in search of rights and a better life.

 Border residents know that there is a better way to secure the rights, opportunities, and safety of newcomers and border residents alike.
-With warm meals and warm welcomes, border communities are already demonstrating what it looks like to respond to humanitarian need with care, concern, and love.
+With warm meals and warm welcomes, border communities are already demonstrating what it looks like to respond to humanitarian need with care and compassion.

 Our leaders should mobilize aid, not border patrol; close detention camps; end the ‘zero-tolerance’ policy and pursue legislation to decriminalize migration; and connect children and families with family members and other sponsors in the US quickly and safely.